RAI-SCC/torch_blue/README.md

 [Quickstart: Level 2](#level-2).
 Many other layers can be included as-is.
 In particular activation functions, pooling, and padding (even dropout, though they should not be necessary since the prior acts as regularization).
-Currently not supported are recurrent, Transformer and transposed convolution layers.
+Currently not supported are recurrent and transposed convolution layers.
 Normalization layers may have parameters depending on their setting, but can likely be left non-Bayesian.

 Additionally, the loss must be replaced.
 To start out use `vi.KullbackLeiblerLoss`,